-Because they photographed community- and mass-based struggles and most of them openly themselves allied with anti-apartheid movements, their photography became known by the generic “struggle photography” description that would be later used as a slur against these photographers well after the group’s disbandment in 1991.
+Because they photographed community- and mass-based struggles and most of them openly allied with anti-apartheid movements, their photography became associated with the generic term “struggle photography.”
+At first, it was a badge of honor, a sign of their political commitment, but would, once the sheen of the struggle wore off, it would be used as a slur against them, even long after Afrapix disbanded in 1991.

-But that was also a caricature of Afrapix.
-In fact, Afrapix promoted a much broader range of photographic idioms, reflected complex emotions of his black subjects, their humanity, dignity, and the everyday realities of these black communities in often very personal terms “without abstracting their sorrows and joys from the overarching political context of Apartheid.”
+“Struggle photography” was also a caricature as a descriptor of Afrapix since it promoted a much broader range of photographic idioms, reflected complex emotions of his black subjects, their humanity, dignity, and the everyday realities of these black communities in often very personal terms “without abstracting their sorrows and joys from the overarching political context of Apartheid.”

 As a long-time fan of Cedric’s work, I was delighted to be asked to say a few words at the opening of this retrospective.
 And it’s been wonderful hanging out with him and talking to him about the subjects of his photographs, his personal history, his approach to photography and his improbable personal journey.